 10 Things Your Guest Room Needs

-Nearly everyone has a cellphone and so they’ll need to charge it at night.
+Nearly everyone has a cellphone and other devices they need to charge overnight.
 Give them an easy way to do so, without having to move furniture or crawl around on their hands and knees.
 Extension cords on either side of the bed will be well received.
+If possible, find out what type of devices they have ahead of time, and have the correct chargers ready and plugged in ahead of time.

 Article + Video: How to make a great first impression